Let integrity and uprightness preserve me, for I wait for you. Psalm 25:21

 4 So, many people gathered together, and they stopped all the springs and the brook that flowed through the middle of the land, saying, “Why should the kings of Assyria come and find an abundance of water?”

 5 Hezekiah strengthened himself by rebuilding all of the wall that was broken down and raising it up to the towers with the other wall outside.
 He strengthened Millo in the city of David and made an abundance of weapons and shields.

-6 He set captains of war over the people and gathered them together to him in the wide open space at the gate of the city, and spoke encouragingly to them, saying, 7 “Be strong and courageous.
+6 He set military commanders over the people and gathered them together to him in the wide open space at the gate of the city and spoke encouragingly to them, saying, 7 “Be strong and courageous.
 Do not be afraid or discouraged because of the king of Assyria or because of all the multitudes who are with him, for there is a greater one with us than with him.
 8 With him, is only an arm of flesh, but with us is the Lord our God, to help us and to fight our battles.”
 The people rested on the words of Hezekiah king of Judah.

 Sennacherib Boasts against the Lord

 9 After this, while Sennacherib king of Assyria was laying siege to Lachish with all his military forces, he sent messengers to Hezekiah king of Judah and to all Judah who were at Jerusalem, saying: 10 Sennacherib king of Assyria says, “In whom are you trusting, that you remain under siege in Jerusalem?
 11 Isn’t Hezekiah misleading you and giving you over to die by famine and by thirst when he tells you, ‘The Lord our God will deliver us from the hand of the king of Assyria?’
 12 Hasn’t the same Hezekiah taken away the high places and altars of the Lord, and commanded Judah and Jerusalem, saying, ‘You shall worship before one altar, and you shall burn incense on it?’